 Figure 10.3 Solution components and workflow steps [8]

-Transformation and Innovation
+Transformation and innovation

 The AWS Well-Architected Framework is not static; it evolves continually to reflect new learning and emerging technologies.
 By adhering to this framework, organizations are equipped to navigate the complexities of cloud computing, ensuring that their architectural decisions foster innovation and drive business growth.